-- POLICY 4.2 Identify and support programs that address the housing needs of special needs groups and work with local organizations that can address their housing needs. - Action 4.2a Special Needs Rental Housing: Support applications to State and Federal agencies such as Housing and Community Development (HCD), State Treasurer's Office, HUD, and the United States Department of Agriculture (USDA) for affordable rental housing financing to provide shelter for very low-and extremely low-income families and special needs households.
-Programs available may be found in the Housing Resources section of the Housing Element.
+- POLICY 4.2 Identify and support programs that address the housing needs of special needs groups and work with local organizations that can address their housing needs. - Action 4.2a Special Needs Rental Housing: Support applications to State and Federal agencies such as Housing and Community Development (HCD), State Treasurer's Office, HUD, and the United States Department of Agriculture

+(USDA) for affordable rental housing financing to provide shelter for very lowand extremely low-income families and special needs households.